Detecting and Diagnosing Cerebral Palsy

 What Developmental Milestones Should My Infant Reach, and at What Age?

 An infant’s developmental milestones should be closely monitored.
 While all children develop differently, any deviation from typical development charts should alert a parent to a potential problem.
 A visit to the doctor will help determine whether a child’s developmental difficulties are a normal variation or an indicator of a developmental disorder.

 Cerebral palsy symptoms typically begin to appear within 18 months, as children progress through typical developmental milestones.
 Infants with cerebral palsy generally show delays in mastering expected motor skills like rolling over, sitting up, smiling or crawling.
-Infants affected by cerebral palsy are slow to master these skills because of motor impairments.
+Infants affected by cerebral palsy are generally slower to master these skills due to their motor impairments.

 Expected Physical Milestones

 - Feeds self with fingers – 9 months

 - Hold bottle without a assistance – 12 months